Local freelancer navigating work in a pandemic: ‘I’m always on edge’

 Others, find adventure in floating around from gig to gig – wherever the wind takes them.
 With the pandemic, the gig economy has been affected largely in many different ways.

-Steven Difiore is one local freelancer.
-He says he started his career specializing in audio engineering and film production, but through the years has found it useful to branch out and repurpose some skills.
+One local freelancer Steven Difiore says he started his career specializing in audio engineering and film production, but through the years has found it useful to branch out and repurpose some skills.

 His favorite gigs involve working in production – helping companies film advertisements, helping music groups with their sound recording.
 But that industry has suffered with the pandemic, which affects his ability to get work.
 He’s had to get creative.